gagle/node-tftp/README.md

 - __setUserExtensions(userExtensions) : undefined__

-  Sets the user extensions to send back to the client in response to the received user extensions.
-You cannot send extensions different from the ones that are sent by the user.
+  Sets the user extensions to send back to the client in response to the received ones.
+You cannot send extensions different from the ones that are sent by the client.

   As said previously, the TFTP protocol doesn't have any built-in authentication but thanks to the user extensions you can implement a simple authentication mechanism as showed [here](https://github.com/gagle/node-tftp/blob/master/examples/user-extensions-authentication.js).